lourod1987/izea-assignment/project-reqs.md

   * Use ember-cli-sass instead of vanilla CSS to style your app.
   * Use ember-test-selectors to isolate how you select elements in tests from your styling code and ember-cli-mirage to isolate your tests from talking to a real API on the internet.

-If you have any questions about the requirements, please feel free to reach out to your interview team.